laxertu/connect4-ai-player/README.md

 A Board class with some helper method is provided for counting lines of coins and other stuff, check it out.

-**Currently we are still in early access, so you will find bugs, and all discussed here may change** in any time :-)

 **Installation**

 * clone this repository or [download](https://github.com/laxertu/connect4-ai-player/archive/refs/tags/1.0.0.tar.gz) it